vikgilmuc/szcalendar/README.md

 +use of objects and prototyping
 +problems with the table headers to be fixed
 +problems working with 6 tables.
-It will be with one next version

--refactor ajax calls and calendars
+It will be with one next version +refactor ajax calls and calendars

 -Oauth